 A huge part of the study abroad experience is learning from the locals.
 Communication plays a huge role.
 If you don’t speak the language, you could be limiting your experience to extended tourism.
 Consider a destination that speaks a language you’d like to learn or already know.
-The majority of languages aren’t spoken in as many countries as Arabic, French, or Spanish is, so that might help you further narrow down your choices.
+If you speak or want to improve your Arabic, French, or Spanish, you’ll have plenty of locations to choose from; Arabic is the official or co-official language of 27 countries, French is spoken officially in 29 countries, and Spanish is prevalent in 20 countries.
+The majority of languages aren’t spoken in as many countries as Arabic, French, and Spanish are, so if you’re looking for a less common language, that alone might help you further narrow down your choices.
 Learning Dutch?
-Now you’ll only need to pick between the Netherlands, Belgium, and Suriname.
+You’ll only need to pick between the Netherlands, Belgium, and Suriname.
 Want to pick up Icelandic?
 Great!
 Iceland it is.

 Are you a surfer, climber, fisherman, hiker, or skier?
-Easily pursue your hobby abroad in the right location.
+You can easily pursue your hobby abroad if you study in the right location.
 Surf cresting waves off the coast of the Philippines or ski fresh tracks in the snowy Swiss Alps.
 Even if you’re not a traditional outdoor adventurer, location still matters when it comes to picking your destination.
+Do you have problems with seasonal allergies?
+Are you interested in wildlife, or do you have a paralyzing fear of snakes?
 Do you want to be reminded of home or reminded that you’re far from it?
 Whatever you like best—beach, mountains, desert, glaciers—it’s there for you to see.

 Type and Size of Town

 Your study abroad destination will be your home base for a few weeks, a semester, or a year.
 Make sure it feels like home.
 If you want your destination to have a bustling arts scene with museums and concerts, head to a big city.
-Rural areas or small college towns have their benefits too.
+If you feel lost in urban settings, rural areas and small college towns have their benefits too.
 When you can’t retreat to the Starbucks at the corner of every block, you might find it easier to integrate yourself into daily life.